Clemente Soto Vélez Cultural and Educational Center

 One linear foot

-There are no finding aids to the CSV archives.
+There are no finding aids to the Clemente archives.

 Currently there is no space designated for researchers, but there is a conference table that can be made available when it is not being used by the staff.